-The first meet on the kite track was held on July 4, 1890.
+July 4, 1890.
 Only local horsemen entered but some creditable performances were registered despite the weather.
-Allerton twice lowered his mark of 2:181/4, trotting the best heat in 2:163/4.
+Allerton twice lowered his mark of $2:18\frac{1}{4}$ , trotting the best heat in $2:16\frac{3}{4}$ .

 The grand opening day for the kite track was set for August 25, 1890.
 At least 225 horses valued at over \$1,000,000 were on exhibition for the price of one dollar at the gate.
 Season tickets, admitting the holder to all five days, could be purchased for \$4; season tickets for a lady and gentleman cost \$7.
+There was no extra charge for teams or admission to the grand stand.

 A dismal rain caused people to "look down their noses" and postponed the opening day, but fine weather drew an immense throng on August 26th, and fully ten thousand spectators were present on the following day.
 Among the visitors was a large contingent of Dubuque sportsmen with money to bet on Keno F., a flashy gelding who had just won important matches at Minneapolis, Rochester, and Chicago, bringing rich profits to his supporters.
-In the pools Keno F. sold for \$40, Mary Marshall for \$6, and the field for \$3 and \$4.
+In the pools Keno F. sold for \$40.
+Mary Marshall for \$6, and the field for \$3 and \$4.
 When Keno F. won the first heat in 2:21 the Dubuque betters went wild and could not get their money up fast enough.
 Accordingly they made flat bets of \$50 to \$200 at big odds wherever they could find takers.
+Mary

-Mary Marshall won the next three heats in 2:17, 2:173/4, and 2:181/4.
+Marshall won the next three heats in 2:17, $2:17\frac{3}{4}$ , and $2:18\frac{1}{4}$ .

 A few days later the Dubuque Herald made an astonishing revelation.
 "When residents of this glorious state of Dubuque go abroad to make a sure winning in sporting circles, they have sand and do not hesitate to put up their last dollar."
-When fortune smiles they "ride in palace cars," but when she frowns they walk home.
+When fortune smiles they "ride in palace cars", but when she frowns they walk home.
 "We had a trotting horse.
 He won.
 We bet.
 We won.
 The tide turned.
 We bet.
 We lost.
 And there are just 191,618 railroad ties between Dubuque and Independence."

-Among the special races which caused the most excitement was the performance of Roy Wilkes, the great pacing stallion, who started against his own record of 2:09 and came home steady and true in 2:081⁄2, for a new world stallion pacing record.
+Among the special races which caused the most excitement was the performance of Roy Wilkes, the great pacing stallion, who started against his own record of 2:09 and came home steady and true in $2:08\frac{1}{4}$ , for a new world stallion pacing record.
 Altogether the August meet was one of the most successful ever held.

-A seven-day meet which began on October 23rd closed the season of 1890.
+A seven day meet which began on October 23rd closed the season of 1890.
 Although held rather late, the admission fee of fifty cents attracted a good crowd.
 There were nearly four hundred horses on the grounds and every available stall was filled.
 The track was in almost perfect condition.
 In the reporters' gallery were representatives of such magazines as the Kentucky Stock Farm, Dunton's Spirit of the Turf, Iowa Farmer and Breeder, and the Des Moines Northwest.